wbalmer/petitRADTRANS/docs/content/available_opacities.rst

 ==============================
 All the opacities that can be downloaded `via Keeper <https://keeper.mpdl.mpg.de/d/ccf25082fda448c8a0d0>`_ in petitRADTRANS are listed below.

+.. important:: petitRADTRANS will automatically download opacity tables if you request a species that is not on your hard drive yet, but available on Keeper.
+Additional sources of opacities, and how to calculate and add your own, are described in `Adding opacities <adding_opacities.html>`_.

-.. important:: Please cite the reference mentioned in the description (click the link) when making use of a line species listed below.
+.. important:: Please cite the reference mentioned in the description when making use of a line species listed below.
 Information about the opacity source are also available in the opacity HDF file under the key ``DOI`` and its attributes.

 Line species
 ============
-To add more line opacities, please see `Adding opacities <adding_opacities.html>`_, among them how to plug-and-play install the ExoMol opacities calculated in the pRT format, available from the `ExoMol website <http://www.ExoMol.com/>`_.
+To add more line opacities in addition to what is listed below, please see `Adding opacities <adding_opacities.html>`_, among them how to plug-and-play install the ExoMol opacities calculated in the pRT format, available from the `ExoMol website <https://www.exomol.com/data/data-types/opacity/>`_.

 .. _lowResolution: